Climate Change

 Basic approach

 The Glasgow Climate Pact was adopted at the 26th Conference of the Parties to the United Nations Framework Convention on Climate Change (COP26) in 2021, with the aim of addressing the global issue of climate change.
 The Pact incorporates a commitment to strive to keep the rise in average global temperatures within 1.5°C, which would have a less severe impact than the earlier target of 2°C, by utilizing the latest scientific know-how, and it thus set a de facto goal for the world to work toward.
-The Pact confirmed that the next 10 years will be vitally important for realizing this, and that it is important to reduce overall global CO2 emissions by 45% by 2030 compared to 2010, and to cut emissions to net zero by 2050.
+The Pact confirmed that the next 10 years will be vitally important for realizing this, and that it is important to reduce overall global greenhouse gas emissions by 45% by 2030 compared to 2010, and to cut emissions to net zero by 2050.

 Toyobo group recognizes climate change as a very significant social issue that will have a critical impact on our business.
 We support the “Paris Agreement*” and "Glasgow Climate Pact" and aim to achieve carbon neutrality by the fiscal year 2051, consistent with the global 1.5°C target.